-He candidly admits his own loss of faith and that he is now agnostic, but he assures the reader that he is not out to destroy anybody’s faith; he just wants to make the scholarship about the bible and early church available to every person (Ehrman p 271).
+He candidly admits his own loss of faith and that he is now agnostic, but he assures the reader that he is not out to destroy anybody’s faith; he just wants to make the scholarship about the bible and early church available to every person (Ehrman, 2010, p 271).
 Unfortunately for Professor Ehrman, Jesus doesn’t acknowledge neutrality.
-He said “He that is not with me is against me; and he that gathereth not with me scattereth abroad” (Matt 12:30).
+A decision to be neutral, to sit on the fence – an agnostic position – is still a decision to not commit to Jesus.
+Jesus said “He that is not with me is against me; and he that gathereth not with me scattereth abroad” (Matt 12:30).
+But Ehrman actually teaches against Jesus so he can hardly claim to be agnostic.

 Equipping the enemies of the Gospel